knownorigin/docs.knownorigin.io/docs/guide/unlockable-content.md

 **The creator is responsible for maintainability of externally linked content**.
 The current implementation allows for creators to set a link and a message, any externally linked content is not maintained by KnownOrigin.

 **There is no limit on how many times the content can be viewed**.
-This first version we dont restrict the numbers of redeemable times an owner can view it.
-We do record each attempt internally for an audit trail.
+This first version we dont restrict the number of times an owner can view it.
+We do record each attempt internally for an audit trail though.

 **Content must adhere to the community code of conduct**.
 Further details can be found on [here](/guide/code-of-conduct/).